e-picas/drumgizmo-kits-generator/README.md

 python create_drumgizmo_kit.py -h
 ```

+>   **NOTE** - A complete log of each run is stored to a logging file at `./drumgizmo_kit_generator.log`.
+You may analyze it to get details about a run and in case of error.

 #### Execution flags

 The following "special" options can be used to manage process output and run: